 ALBERT AJI and SARAH EL DEEB

-Syrian rebels were driven out of Aleppo city’s eastern quarters in late 2016, which they had controlled for years while battling government forces in charge in the western section.
-However, rebel groups continued to target government forces from outside the city with mortar rounds.
-They also controlled large parts of western rural Aleppo, territories that linked them to Idlib province, the opposition’s last major stronghold.
+The armed opposition had been driven out of Aleppo city's eastern quarters in late 2016, which they controlled for years while battling government forces who were in charge in the western part.
+Rebel groups had continued to harry government forces, however, from outside the city with